 Since Jesus is the Word of God, he is the truth (Jn 14:6) that will remain eternally.
 Jesus told the Jews, “‘the one who sent me is true, and what I heard from him I tell the world.’
 They did not realize that he was speaking to them of the Father” (Jn 8:26-27).
 The Father’s word stands forever (Ps 119:89).
 “The grass withers, the flower wilts, but the word of our God stands forever” (Isa 40:8; 1 Pet 1:24).

-Since Jesus spoke the truth from the Father, he confirmed that what he taught will never fail even when the heaven and earth will pass away.
+Since Jesus spoke the truth from the Father, he confirmed that what he taught will never fail even when heaven and earth pass away.
 During the Sermon on the Mount Jesus said, “Amen, I say to you, until heaven and earth pass away, not the smallest letter or the smallest part of a letter will pass from the law, until all things have taken place” (Mt 5:18).
-Jesus wanted his disciples not to be wavered in faith in the Lord’s word even if they notice change in the heaven and earth.
-Unlike the universe, his words are permanent that will come true.
+Jesus wanted his disciples not to waver in faith in the Lord’s word even if they notice a change in the heavens and the earth.
+Unlike the universe, his words are permanent and will come true.

 The Unknown Day and Hour